Cinema of Slovakia: Early 20th century

 A Slovak-themed drama, Snowdrop from the Tatras (Sněženka z Tatier, dir.
 Olaf Larus-Racek, 1919), about a maturing girl looking for her place in a city appeared within months of the creation of Czechoslovakia.
-The first Slovak full-length feature movie was Jaroslav Siakeľ's Jánošík of 1921.
-It placed Slovak filmmaking among the first ten cinemas in the world to produce such a film.
-Other feature films were released early on, but the absence of a permanent local studio and the competition from the emerging conglomerate of studios and distributors (AB Studio, later Barrandov) in nearby Prague proved daunting.
+The first Slovak full-length feature movie was Jaroslav Siakeľ's Jánošík in 1921.
+It placed Slovak filmmaking among the earlier 10 cinemas in the world to produce such a film.
+Other feature films were released early, but the absence of a permanent local studio and the competition from the emerging conglomerate of studios and distributors (AB Studio, later Barrandov) in nearby Prague proved daunting.
 An early international recognition came from the International Venice Film Festival for Karol Plicka's The Earth Sings (Zem spieva, 1933).
 Martin Frič's Jánošík of 1935 was released internationally, including in Italy and Germany, and was shown in Slovak-American communities until the 1950s.

 The first Department of Film in Czechoslovakia (probably the third such department in Europe) was opened at the School of Industrial Arts in Bratislava in 1938, headed by Plicka and with the future Oscar-winning director Ján Kadár among the students, but it was closed after Slovakia's independence in 1939.